UNT-CAS/Update-VSCode/README.md

 In other words: the logging will not append to the previous run of this script.
 This keeps the log file from getting bloated.
 I tend to believe that only the latest iteration is ever really needed anyway.

+## PopupTitle

+- Type: `[string]`
+- Default: `'VS Code: Installing/Upgrading'`

+[When blocking VS Code from launching during an install/upgrade](#donotblock), there will be a message box that pops up if someone attempts to launch VS Code.
+This sets the title of that message box.

+## PopupText

+- Type: `[string]`
+- Default: `'VS Code is currently being installed or upgraded.
+It will not be accessible for the duration of the install.
+This won''t take long ... try again in a minute.'`

+[When blocking VS Code from launching during an install/upgrade](#donotblock), there will be a message box that pops up if someone attempts to launch VS Code.
+This sets the body text of that message box.

+## PopupDuration

+- Type: `[int]`
+- Default: `30`

+[When blocking VS Code from launching during an install/upgrade](#donotblock), there will be a message box that pops up if someone attempts to launch VS Code.
+This sets the auto-close timeout in seconds of that message box.

+## PopupType

+- Type: `[int32]`
+- Default: `0x30`

+[When blocking VS Code from launching during an install/upgrade](#donotblock), there will be a message box that pops up if someone attempts to launch VS Code.
+This sets the alert icon of that message box.

 ## SetupMergeTasks